-- Encourage long-term Shareholder value creation; - Provide executives with line of sight between performance indicators they could directly impact and their compensation; and - Attract and retain executives.
+- · Encourage long-term Shareholder value creation; - · Provide executives with line of sight between performance indicators they could directly impact and their compensation; and - · Attract and retain executives.

-Except for the President and Chief Executive Officer, each Named Executive Officer has an annual LTIP target award expressed as a percentage of their base salary.
-Senior Vice-Presidents receive LTIP awards with a grant value of eighty-five percent (85%) base salary, 100% of which is in the form of Options.
-Vice-Presidents receive LTIP awards with a grant value of sixty percent (60%) base salary, 70% of which is in the form of Options and 30% in
+Except for the President and Chief Executive Officer, each Named Executive Officer has an annual LTIP target award expressed as a percentage of their base salary equivalent to eighty-five percent (85%), 100% of which is in the form of Options.

 On July 16, 2020, the Corporation entered into a second, three-year Employment Agreement with Mr. Eckert.
-Under the terms of the second Employment Agreement.
-Mr. Eckert was granted a one-time LTIP award comprised of Options, SARs and RSUs.
-Mr. Eckert is not entitled to further LTIP grant awards during the three year term of his employment agreement.
+Under the terms of the second Employment Agreement, Mr. Eckert was granted a one-time LTIP award comprised of Options, SARs and RSUs.
+The Corporation amended Mr. Eckert's second employment agreement to extend the term for a further two-year period, now ending on July 15, 2025.
+In connection with the extension of his employment agreement, Mr. Eckert was granted a one-time LTIP award comprised of Options, SARs and RSUs in 2022.
+Mr. Eckert is not entitled to further LTIP grant awards during the two year extended term of his employment agreement.

-2019, 2020 AND 2021 LTIP VESTING
+2020, 2021 AND 2022 LTIP VESTING

 Pursuant to Mr. Eckert's Long-Term Incentive Plan Grant Agreement executed on July 16, 2020, he was granted 1,567,487 Options and 174,165 Share Appreciation Rights (SARs) at an exercise price of \$8.79 per share.
 One third (1/3) of the Options and SARs vest on each anniversary of the grant date, July 16, 2020 ("Grant Date").
 After vesting, the Options are exercisable until December 31, 2023 and the vested SARs are exercisable until December 31 of the year in which they vest.
 Further, Mr. Eckert was granted 321,671 RSUs, 141,084 of the RSUs vest on the third anniversary of the Grant Date and one third (1/3) of the remaining 180,587 RSUs vest on each of the first three anniversaries of the Grant Date.
-On July 16, 2021, 62,504 (inclusive of additional RSUs credited to Mr. Eckert further to the Corporation having declared dividends in 2020 and 2021) granted to Mr. Eckert vested and were paid out on July 23, 2021, at a market price of \$14.2563 (calculated by using the volume weighted average trading price of a share on the Toronto Stock Exchange for the five (5) trading days preceding the date of vesting).
-On August 9, 2021, as is permitted under the terms of his Employment Agreement, Mr. Eckert elected to surrender 522,495 Options and 58,055 SARs, representing the one third, respectively, that vested on July 16, 2021.
+On July 16, 2022, 65,268 (inclusive of additional RSUs credited to Mr. Eckert further to the Corporation having declared dividends) granted to Mr. Eckert vested and were paid out, at a market price of \$12.8331 (calculated by using the volume weighted average trading price of a share on the Toronto Stock Exchange for the five (5) trading days preceding the date of vesting).
+On August 10, 2022, as is permitted under the terms of his Employment Agreement, Mr. Eckert elected to surrender at a market price of \$12.6894, 522,495 Options and 58,055 SARs, representing the one third, respectively, that vested on July 16, 2022.
 Under the terms of the Long-Term Incentive Plan Grant Agreement, the Corporation was to deduct 17.75% from the gross proceeds of the SARs surrender payment made to Mr. Eckert to purchase common shares of the Corporation and to hold them in escrow until twelve (12) months following Mr. Eckert's termination.
-The Corporation now holds 3.986 common shares in escrow.
+The Corporation now holds 5,017 common shares in escrow.